speedrunslive/speedrunslive-front-end/README.md

 Make sure to set the API url to whatever you're using for the API in /src/config.
 This project will only work with version 2 of the API, so you will have to boot up the API locally for now.

+For server side rendering in development, the css will be applied after the markup.
+This won't happen in production because it will be using bundle.css.
+We are keeping the styles client side for hot reloading in development.

 React components
 ----------------